 The Communications Team is the interface for the internal and external communication channels of GESIS.
 Our task is to increase the visibility of the institute and its services and products as well as to disseminate the results of our research work.
 We are responsible for the corporate design of GESIS, public relations and press releases, and to present GESIS in the social media channels Facebook, Twitter and Google+.
 We design information material and brochures and develop and maintain the GESIS web presence.

-Since 2016, the newly created Team Publications leads the journal management and production of the three independent journals Historical Social Research (HSR), methods, data, analyses (mda) und Informationsdienst Soziale Indikatoren (ISI).
+Since 2016, the Team Publications leads production and the journal management of the three independent journals Historical Social Research (HSR), methods, data, analyses (mda) und Informationsdienst Soziale Indikatoren (ISI).
 In addition, we also organize and coordinate the GESIS-Schriftenreihe and GESIS Papers.

-Historical Social Research is an international journal for the application of formal methods to history.
-It covers quantitative and qualitative social research, historical sociology, social scientific history and digital humanities.
+Historical Social Research is an international journal which covers quantitative and qualitative social research, historical sociology, social scientific history and digital humanities (and ranked in the Social Science Citation Index).
 The journal methods, data, analyses focuses on research questions related to quantitative methods with special emphasis on survey methodology.
 Social Indicators Information Service (ISI) is considered as a contribution to on-going social reporting.
-ISI aims to also reach out to the interested non-academic reader who may not necessarily have a background in the social sciences.
+ISI aims to also reach out to the interested non-academic readers who may not necessarily have a background in the social sciences.
 Furthermore, the GESIS in-house series include various publications formats ranging from practice-oriented representation of survey research to reports on major research activities.